Langara College Professional Photography program FAQs

 If you have never taken a photography course before, consider enrolling in PHOT1100 as an overview of the discipline and to establish strong fundamental skills.

-Applications for the Professional Photography program begin in October of each year.
-If the program is not visible in the list of registration options, it means all seats are full for the coming September intake.
-Please check again in the fall.
+Applications for the Professional Photography program begin 11 months prior to the start of each term.
+If the program is not visible in the list of registration options, it means all seats are full for the coming intake.
+Please choose a different intake term (Fall or Spring).

 As a high school student, it is not possible to complete all of the required application steps before you graduate because graduation is one of the requirements for entrance into the Professional Photography program.